Gov. Hochul proposes record high spending plan for New York State

 More than a spending plan

-As has become custom, the executive budget goes beyond an actual spending plan, and includes many policy issues which are inserted into the budget proposal, and which lawmakers are forced to vote on in order to pass the budget.
+As has become custom, the executive budget goes beyond an actual spending plan, and includes many policy issues which are inserted into the budget proposal, and which lawmakers must vote on in order to pass the budget.
+Hochul said she looked forward to a productive conversation with lawmaker on refining New York's bail reform laws, in order to provide more clarity and discretion for judges.

+"Let's insure judges can consider factors for serious offenders and let's leave the law where it is for low level offenses," Hochul said.